monotek/monotek.github.io/_posts/2016-11-28-glusterfs-support.md

 tags: Blog
 ---

-Unfortunately GlusterFS is in the Ubuntu multiverse repository.
-Therefore Libvirt, Qemu & Samba and other packages from universe repository are build without GlusterFS LibGfApi support.
+Unfortunately GlusterFS is in the Ubuntu universe repository.
+Therefore Libvirt, Qemu & Samba and other packages from main repository are build without GlusterFS LibGfApi support.

 For this reason i have created some PPAs on Launchpad which contain these packages with GlusterFS support.

 Just visit: [https://launchpad.net/~monotek](https://launchpad.net/~monotek)

-Updates to this PPAs are anounced on my [Twitter channel](https://twitter.com/mono_tek)
+Updates to this PPAs are announced on my [Twitter channel](https://twitter.com/mono_tek)